vgerber/mapf-sat/README.md

-# Multi-Agent path finding with SAT
+# Multi-Agent path finding with SAT and GODOT4

 This project demonstrates the use of SAT solvers to schedule path finding in multi agent systems.
 The implementation is based on [Efficient SAT Approach to Multi-Agent Path Finding